-- A. Demonstrate knowledge and understanding of and be able to teach the concepts, skills, and processes of social studies as defined in the Nebraska Content Standards from grade seven through grade twelve; - B. Apply the unifying concepts and processes underlying the structure and operations of the United States economy and the role of citizens as producers and consumers; - C. Analyze the characteristics of markets; - D. Examine and relate the role of the national, state, local, and tribal entities in the United States economy; - E. Establish connections and interdependence of the United States economic system and systems in other countries; and - F. Apply primary sources and data to understand economic concepts.
+- A. Demonstrate knowledge and understanding of the concepts, principles, and processes of inquiry in economics, and be able to apply them, including being able to: - 1.
+Apply the concepts and processes underlying the structure and operations of the United States economy and the role of citizens as producers and consumers; - 2.
+Analyze how market prices and output levels are determined.; - Examine and relate the role of the national, state, local, and tribal entities in the United States economy; - 4.
+Establish connections and interdependence of the United States economic system and systems in other countries; and - Apply primary resources and interpret data to communicate economic concepts